 Progressive memory loss is a symptom of dementia.
 Other symptoms include difficulty with reasoning, judgment, language, and thinking skills.
 People with dementia can also exhibit behavioral problems and mood swings.
 Dementia usually starts gradually and gets more noticeable as it progresses.
 Dementia can be caused by a variety of diseases, the most common of which is Alzheimer’s disease.

 Alzheimer’s disease impairs memory and affects reasoning, judgment, and the ability to learn, communicate, and perform everyday functions.
 People with Alzheimer’s disease can quickly become confused and disoriented.
 Long-term memories are usually stronger and last longer than memories of recent events.
 Although it can strike earlier, this progressive disease generally affects people over age 65.

 Consult your doctor if memory loss is interfering with your daily activities, threatening your safety, progressing, or accompanied by other physical symptoms.

 Memory loss can be caused by a variety of diseases and conditions that may worsen if left untreated.

 A medical exam for memory loss will include a complete medical history.
 Bring a family member or trusted friend along to help you.
-The doctor will ask questions about the specifics of your problems with memory.
-He or she may also ask a few questions to test your memory.
+Your doctor will ask questions about the specifics of your problems with memory.
+They may also ask a few questions to test your memory.
 Your doctor should also give you a complete physical exam and ask about other physical symptoms.

 Depending on the findings of the exam, your doctor may refer you to a specialist, such as a neurologist, geriatrician, or mental health professional.
-Additional diagnostic testing may include
+Additional tests may include:

-- cognitive testing (mental status testing to check your thinking ability)
+- cognitive testing to check your thinking ability

 Getting a diagnosis is an important first step.
 Many medical conditions that cause memory loss are treatable when identified early.